-At NIC recognize that as an educational institution we have a responsibility to honour, respect, and support Indigenous cultures and identities as we move towards a future of reconciliation and hope.
+At NIC, we recognize that as an educational institution we have a responsibility to honour, respect and support Indigenous cultures and identities as we move towards a future of reconciliation and hope.
 Annually, September 30 has been recognized as Orange Shirt Day, and as a community, we are continuing to build upon this day to listen to the stories of survivors and understand the impact of residential schools across Canada throughout the week of September 27- 30, 2021.

 “Today is a day to honour and remember residential school survivors and their families.
 We must also remember those children that never made it and are no long with us.
 Today is a day for survivors to tell their stories and for us to listen with open hearts.” - Phyllis Webstad, creator of Orange Shirt Day.

 Listen to Survivors' Stories

 "A Survivor is not just someone who “made it through” the schools, or “got by” or was “making do.”
 A Survivor is a person who persevered against and overcame adversity.
 The word came to mean someone who emerged victorious, though not unscathed, whose head was “bloody but unbowed.”
 It referred to someone who had taken all that could be thrown at them and remained standing at the end.
 It came to mean someone who could legitimately say “I am still here!”
 For that achievement, Survivors deserve our highest respect.
 But, for that achievement, we also owe them the debt of doing the right thing.
 Reconciliation is the right thing to do, coming out of this history."

 Excerpt from The Survivors Speak: A Report of the Truth and Reconciliation Commission of Canada.
 Read “The Survivors Speak: A Report of the Truth and Reconciliation Commission of Canada.”